cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-2.md

 # Computing features is expensive

 Ideally, we'd compute as many features as possible for each input element, i.e. employ `phi_func(x, D=some_huge_number)`.
-Tragically, the cost of doing so adds up, and ultimately becomes intractable past meaningfully large values of $d$.
+Unfortunately, the cost of doing so adds up, and ultimately becomes intractable past meaningfully-large values of $d$.

 **Perhaps there's a better way?**